fmotalleb/scrapper-go/README.md

 ## Configuration

 Scrapper-Go looks for a configuration file named `.scrapper-go.yaml` in your home directory by default.
 You can specify a different configuration file using the `-c` or `--config` flag.

+Docs are generated using gemini so there will be hiccups somewhere.
+I wont be writing any docs manually because this software is used to bypass js challenge on our internal hot-spot login page and some minor scrapping situations, this is mostly an experiment :).

 ## Contributing